Phil Seamen: Seamen in the 1960s

 During the first half of the 1960s, he worked often with Tubby Hayes, and Joe Harriott.
 In 1962, he played a couple of nights with Dexter Gordon at Ronnie Scott's, recorded with Carmen McRae, in 1963 played R&B with Alexis Korner and 1964 with Georgie Fame.
 He started teaching in 1962, one of his pupils being Ginger Baker, who went on to influence a whole generation of rock drummers.
 However, his heroin addiction meant his health was deteriorating, and increasingly many bandleaders would no longer hire him; his employment was limited to occasional sit-ins at Ronnie Scott's.
 Notable exceptions were with Freddie Hubbard in 1964 and Roland Kirk in 1967 (followed by a UK tour).

 In the 1960s, Phil Seamen made appearances at the Midland Jazz Club in Birmingham at Digbeth Civic Hall.
 He can also be heard from this time on the album "Clarinet Jamboree" with clarinet players Acker Bilk, Terry Lightfoot, Sandy Brown and Archie Semple.
 He accompanies Sandy Brown, and plays in a remarkable modern jazz style in "The Last Western".

 1970s

 A photograph of Seamen is included in the collection at the National Portrait Gallery.

 Death

 Phil Seaman died in October 1972 in his sleep at his home in Old Paradise Street Lambeth, South London, at the age of 46.
+His ashes were scattered at Golders Green Crematorium.